Masters vs PhD Degree – Which Is Right for You?

 What Is a PhD?

-A PhD can also be helpful outside the world of academia in today’s increasingly competitive job market.
+A PhD may also be helpful outside the world of academia in today’s increasingly competitive job market.
 Businesses are searching for extremely qualified people who have demonstrated intelligence, perseverance and the ability to learn in a variety of fields, including engineering, information technology, or many others.

 Benefits of Earning a PhD